AMReX-Astro/Castro/sphinx_docs/source/gravity.rst

 Note that point mass can be :math:`< 0`.

-A useful option is point_mass_fix_solution.
+A useful option is ``point_mass_fix_solution``.
 If set to 1, then it takes all zones that are adjacent to the location of the center variable and keeps their density constant.
 Any changes in density that occur after a hydro update in those zones are reset, and the mass deleted is added to the pointmass.
 (If there is expansion, and the density lowers, then the point mass is reduced and the mass is added back to the grid).
-This calculation is done in pm_compute_delta_mass() in Source/gravity/pointmass_nd.f90.
+This calculation is done in ``pm_compute_delta_mass()`` in ``Source/gravity/pointmass_nd.f90``.

 GR correction
 =============

 In the cases of compact objects or very massive stars, the general relativity (GR) effect starts to play a role [2]_.
 First, we consider the hydrostatic equilibrium due to effects of GR then derive GR-correction term for Newtonian gravity.
-The correction term is applied to the monopole approximation only when USE_GR = TRUE is set in the GNUmakefile.
+The correction term is applied to the monopole approximation only when ``USE_GR`` = TRUE is set in the ``GNUmakefile``.

 The formulae of GR-correction here are based on :raw-latex:`\cite{grbk1}`.
 For detailed physics, please refer to :raw-latex:`\cite{grbk2}`.
 For describing very strong gravitational field, we need to use Einstein field equations

 .. math::